dmolony/DiskBrowser2/README.md

 # Apple II Disk Browser
-This is a rewrite of [DiskBrowser](https://github.com/dmolony/diskbrowser), using JavaFX and my new libraries.
+This is a rewrite of [DiskBrowser](https://github.com/dmolony/diskbrowser), using JavaFX and the new libraries (AppBase, AppleFileSystem and AppleFormat).
 It is not yet ready for release.